lukekasper/Personal-Projects/Microsoft Azure/Intro Notes/Cloud_Intro.md

   - Automatic alerts to provide performance in real time
 - Management in the cloud: how to manage cloud environemnt
   - Through a web portal, cmd line, APIs, PowerShell

+IaaS:
+- User is responsible for: operating system installation, configuration, and maintenance; network configuration; database and storage configuration
+- Essentially just renting the hardware
+- Makes sense for:
+  - Lift-and-shift migration: You’re standing up cloud resources similar to your on-prem datacenter, and then simply moving the things running on-prem to         running on the IaaS infrastructure
+  - Testing and development: You have established configurations for development and test environments that you need to rapidly replicate.
+You can stand up       or shut down the different environments rapidly with an IaaS structure, while maintaining complete control

+PaaS:
+- Cloud provider: also maintains the operating systems, middleware, development tools, and business intelligence services
+  - Don't have to worry about licensing or patching for operating systems and databases
+- Makes sense for:
+  - Development framework: PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
+Similar to the way you     create an Excel macro, PaaS lets developers create applications using built-in software components.
+Cloud features such as scalability, high-
+    availability, and multi-tenant capability are included, reducing the amount of coding that developers must do
+  - Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and
+    patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions

+SaaS:
+- User is renting a fully developed application
+- Common uses:
+  - Email and messaging
+  - Business productivity applications
+  - Finance and expense tracking